One of the most popular songs heard during the Christmas season began

 Hear "Jingle Bells" played on a Regina music box -- click here

-Information for this article was gathered from these books:
+Information for this article was gathered from these sources: